 The network is trained by using only $5$ neurons in the hidden layer, thus there are totally $21$ parameters in weights and biases needed to be learned.
 We use $100$ randomly sampled training points in the interval $[0,1]$ (including two boundary points) with the sigmoid activation function and stop the iteration when $\mbox{Loss}(\bp) < 10^{-12}$.

-The result is shown in Fig.~\ref{Fig:1d_SINN}.
-In panel (a) we compare the exact solution $\phi$ with the trained DCSNN model, denoted by $\phi_\mathcal{S}$.
-One can see that they coincide quite nicely with each other.
+The results are shown in Fig.~\ref{Fig:1d_SINN}.
+In panel (a) we compare the exact solution $\phi$ with the DCSNN solution, denoted by $\phi_\mathcal{S}$.
+Both of them are evaluated at $1000$ test points, which are equally distributed in $[0,1]$.
+As can be seen, the two functions agree well with each other.
 It also clearly shows that a jump discontinuity at $x=0.5$ is captured sharply.
-We also show in panel (b) the pointwise absolute error $|\phi_\mathcal{S}-\phi|$.
-We note that the maximum error occurs close to the domain boundary rather than at the point of discontinuity.
+We show in panel (b) the pointwise absolute error $|\phi_\mathcal{S}-\phi|$.
+It is interesting to see that the maximum error occurs close to the domain boundary rather than at the point of discontinuity.
 The prediction of the present network is quite accurate where the maximum norm of the error is of magnitude $O(10^{-7})$.
-It is important to mention that, despite only one-dimensional case is presented here, discontinuous functions in higher dimensions can also be approximated accurately and efficiently using the present network structure (see the last example in Section 4).
+It is important to mention that, despite only one-dimensional case presented here, discontinuous functions in higher dimensions can also be approximated accurately and efficiently using the present network structure (see the last example in Section 4).